Jhyde927/Marooned/README.md

 # Marooned
 ![Game Screenshot](assets/screenshots/dungeon1.png)
-**Marooned** is a 3D FPS adventure dungeon crawler set in the 1700s pirate era on a chain of Caribbean islands.
-The player is marooned on an island with only a sword, a blunderbuss and a health potion.
-They have to fight off pirates, go through multiple dungeons and fight a boss to escape.
+**Marooned** is a 3D first person adventure game set in the 1700s pirate era on a island full of dinosaurs.
+Below the islands are dungeons crawling with skeletons, and worse.
+Armed with only a rusty sword and your trusty blunderbuss, make your way through the dungeons to fight the boss at the end of the demo.

 ### Table of Contents
 - [Features](#features)